yaron8/telemetry-infra/README.md

   - **Smart timestamping**: Tracks last update time in Redis for efficient incremental queries

 ### Data Storage & Retrieval
-- **Redis Backend**: Utilizes Redis as the primary data store for metrics, providing low-latency access with efficient key-value operations.
-Implements Redis pipelining to reduce round-trips and batch fetch operations for optimal performance.
+- **Redis Backend**: Utilizes Redis as the primary data store for metrics, chosen specifically to enable stateless microservices architecture.
+By externalizing all state to Redis, the services can scale horizontally across multiple instances without coordination.
+Provides low-latency access with efficient key-value operations, and implements Redis pipelining to reduce round-trips and batch fetch operations for optimal performance.

 ### Reliability & Quality Assurance
 - **Integration Tests**: Full test coverage for all use cases including edge cases, error scenarios, and concurrent operations.